QQ1552695066/bvh-model/README.md

 # bvh-model
-This repository shows a sample demo to construct a bvh(Bounding Volume Hierarchy) model from pointclouds It is usually very useful in collision ckeck.
+This repository shows a sample demo to construct a bvh(Bounding Volume Hierarchy) model from pointclouds
+<br>It is usually very useful in collision ckeck.

 ![mypic](https://github.com/QQ1552695066/Robotic-arm-collision-check/blob/master/result.PNG)